 What is Dagger?

-Dagger is a programmable CI/CD engine that runs your pipelines in containers.
+The Dagger Engine is a programmable CI/CD engine that runs your pipelines in containers.

 Develop your CI/CD pipelines as code, in the same programming language as your application.